LeeroyDing/AudioBooth/PRIVACY.md

 ### Information NOT Collected

-AudioBS does NOT collect, store, or transmit:
+AudioBooth does NOT collect, store, or transmit:
 - Usage analytics
 - Crash reports
 - Browsing history